microsoft/ApplicationInsights-SAP-Fiori-Plugin/README.md

 </If>
 ```

+> [!Note]
-> **Note** - Learn more about the setup with Azure Application Gateway [here](https://learn.microsoft.com/azure/application-gateway/url-route-overview) and for Azure Front Door [here](https://learn.microsoft.com/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium).
+> Learn more about the setup with Azure Application Gateway [here](https://learn.microsoft.com/azure/application-gateway/url-route-overview) and for Azure Front Door [here](https://learn.microsoft.com/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium).

+> [!Note]
-> **Note** - Learn more about overriding the SAP standard regarding CORS settings on the Fiori layer in this [blog post](https://blogs.sap.com/2022/08/02/embed-self-hosted-sap-fiori-launchpad-into-microsoft-teams/).
+> Learn more about overriding the SAP standard regarding CORS settings on the Fiori layer in this [blog post](https://blogs.sap.com/2022/08/02/embed-self-hosted-sap-fiori-launchpad-into-microsoft-teams/).

 ## Troubleshooting hints